HL7/davinci-epdx/input/pagecontent/5_UseCaseScenarios.md

 Supporting versioning of FHIR data implies supporting the [vread](https://www.hl7.org/fhir/http.html#vread) and [history]([vread](https://www.hl7.org/fhir/http.html#history) interactions in the FHIR specification.

+This guide recommends, but does not enforce, the following approach:

+- Clinical objects, such as observations, referenced by other clinical objects should reference by ID.
+- Physical objects (Patient, Practitioners, Organizations and Locations) referenced by clinical objects (such as encounters) MAY be referenced by ID or by ID and version.

 [Next Page - Provider-controlled Information Requests and Filtering](Provider-controlledInformationRequestsandFiltering.html)